ychadwick/boxalino-client-SDK-php/README.md

 ###### frontend search autocomplete items:
 In this example, we make a simple search autocomplete query, get the textual search suggestions and the item suggestions for each textual suggestion and globally.

+###### frontend search autocomplete items bundled:
+In this example, we make several search autocomplete queries, and for each get the textual search suggestions and the item suggestions for each textual suggestion and globally.

 ## Recommendations examples

 provided in a good order to learn them step by step!